codevise/pageflow/entry_types/scrolled/doc/internal/understanding_motif_area_handling.md

 ## Storybook

-The storybook entries below `frontend/Motif Area` use different combinations of the factors that influence motif area related backdrop and content positioning.
-They can be use as a playground to quickly compare different scenarios.
+The storybook entries below `frontend/Motif Area/Playground` use different combinations of the factors that influence motif area related backdrop and content positioning.
+They can be use to quickly compare different scenarios.

 ## Background Positioning